yushanwebdev/reactnd-chirper-app/README.md

 Remember, that [doing a shallow copy of the top level is not sufficient - [nestedState objects] should be copied as well](https://redux.js.org/recipes/structuring-reducers/immutable-update-patterns).

+## Using React Router

+We're pretty much finished with everything in our app!
+Our final step is to get the app to handling routing.
+We'll do this with React Router.

 ## Contributing

 Because this is a code-along project and the commits correspond to specific videos in the program.